runyanjake/olomana/traefik/README.md

 GENERAL NOTE: Don't restart the container that often because it issues Let'sEncrypt challenges that can get you rate limited quickly.
 (1hr cooldown)

+## GENERAL REMINDERS

+There is some funkiness with Traefik's acme.json file.
+The container is supposed to create it and manage it but due to docker linking of files and folders this gets mixed up.

+Reading the logs can help you understand, need to look backward from the cert resolver that i've called lets-encrypt.

+To make Traefik correctly populate the acme.json do the following:

+1. create acme.json yourself.

+2. Make sure the mount in docker works with the definition of the certresolver in traefik.toml.

+I found that we needed to have a full path (or at least a path that contained a folder, so that traefik didn't get confused and think that acme.json was a folder.

+3. Give the acme.json file specific permissions (600) e.g. `chmod 600 acme.json`

+4. Run docker-compose, does not require you to be root.

 ### Baby Steps Setup

 ##### Step 1